Characterizing Web Search in The Age of Generative AI: Supplementary Material for

-\subsection{Remaining figures from \Cref{sec:source_anlaysis}}
+\subsection{Remaining Figures from \Cref{sec:knowledge_breadth}}

-In this section, we report the overlap between the generative search engines and the top 100 links retrieved by \organic search for locations US and DE.
-Overlap increases when matching domains (see \Cref{fig:reach_100_stacked_gpts_gemini_us,fig:reach_100_stacked_gpts_gemini_de}) as compared to matching the URLs returned by the respective engines (see \Cref{fig:reach_100_stacked_domain_gpts_gemini_us,fig:reach_100_stacked_domain_gpts_gemini_de}).
+In this section, we report the overlap between the generative search engines and the top-100 links retrieved by \organic search.
+Overlap increases when matching domains (see \Cref{fig:reach_100_stacked_gpts_gemini_us}) as compared to matching the URLs returned by the respective engines (see \Cref{fig:reach_100_stacked_domain_gpts_gemini_us}).
 GPT models show the lowest overlap with organic search results overall, while \gemini had the highest overlap.
-On \msmarco, \gemini captures more than $75\%$ of the top 100 links across queries.
+On \msmarco, \gemini captures more than $75\%$ of the top-100 links across queries.

-We also report the remaining pie chart analyses of the types of links retrieved by each engine for our custom categorization (\Cref{fig:links_categories_us_custom,fig:links_categories_de_custom}) and Google's taxonomy (\Cref{fig:links_categories_us_google,fig:links_categories_de_google}).
-The observed trends are also applicable to the DE locale.
-For GPT models, we observe a similarly high share of encyclopedias and news media websites. \organic search includes up to $33\%$ social media and user forums.
+We also report the remaining pie chart analyses of the types of links retrieved by each engine for our custom categorization (\Cref{fig:links_categories_us_custom}) and Google's taxonomy (\Cref{fig:links_categories_us_google}).
+For GPT models, we observe a high share of encyclopedias and news media websites. \organic search includes up to $35\%$ social media and user forums.
 However, few such domains are identified for GPT models.